csoderberg/OSF-Curriculum/Project Setup.md

 ![Resulting project structure](Project_figs/project_structure.png)

-Now that I’ve explained the difference between components and files, we can work on giving our projects some structure.
+Now that I’ve explained the difference between components and folders, we can work on giving our projects some structure.
 There are no right or wrong ways to set up your project, and you can always rearrange things later on if you determine a better way to organize your work.
 Think through the major categories of file types you might have (i.e. hypoetheses, methods, data), and whether you might want to toggle the public/private settings (i.e. perhaps you only want to make your hypotheses and methods public).
 You can also change your contributors' access (i.e. you may want your RA to have only read access to your data).
 Finally, determine whether you want to set them up as folders or components.

 > Activity: Create project structure using folders/components